 - a.
-The All building exterior faceades facing a public or private street and/or right-of-way shall contain no less than 30 60% materials on each side of the faceade that has have a natural appearance. - b.
-Exterior Colors: The use of bright colors or chrome shall be limited to accent features to the facade and shall be reviewed by the Township's reviewing Architect for compliance with these standards.
+The building exterior shall contain no less than 60% materials on each side that have a natural appearance.
+Examples: Including but not limited to wood, fiber cement, Hardie Plank, native or cultured stone and brick.
+Foundations must be clad with the same natural material utilized on the building to blend with the overall architecture of the structure.
+Exposed cement block or split face block foundations shall be prohibited. - b.
+Exterior Colors: Building colors shall consist of earth tones, limited to whites, browns, tans, and grays.
+The use of bright colors or chrome shall be limited to accent features to the facade and shall be reviewed by the Township's reviewing Architect for compliance with these standards.